idb-project/the-idb/doc/INSTALL-UBUNTU-1604.md

 * configure the LDAP access in /opt/the-idb/config/application.yml
 * for further infos on the user handling see ldap-and-usermanagement.md

-Be aware that without configuring
+Be aware that without configuring ldap for user authentication you will not be able to use the idb.

 ## create an user and group